woodsh17/LigandMPNN/README.md

 ## Overview

 ### Description
 **RosettaMPNN** is a community-driven repository for protein sequence design tools based on Message Passing Neural Networks (MPNNs).
+It is released as an open-source tool under an MIT license, see the license [here](LICENSE) for more information.

 Starting from the [**LigandMPNN**](https://www.biorxiv.org/content/10.1101/2023.12.22.573103v1.full) infrastructure, this repository combines many of the MPNN-based tools developed by Rosetta Commons, including [**ProteinMPNN**](https://www.science.org/doi/10.1126/science.add2187) and [**HyperMPNN**](https://www.biorxiv.org/content/biorxiv/early/2024/12/01/2024.11.26.625397.full.pdf) to serve as a **centralized home for multiple MPNN-based sequence design tools**. <mark>If you would like your MPNN-based tool incorporated into this repository, create a pull request or reach out to [Hope Woods](mailto:hope.woods@omsf.io), the Rosetta Commons Technical Product Lead.</mark>

 As one of the tools maintained by the Commons, the MPNN tools that compose RosettaMPPN have been refactored to create a single, unified Pyhton API and command-line interface.
 This, along with the creation of unit and integration test infrastructure, will streamline development of RosettaMPNN, facilitate long-term maintenance, and promote collaboration between contributors.

+This README is a great place to start, but for more information about what RosettaMPNN can do and how to contribute, see the [documentation](https://woodsh17.github.io/RosettaMPNN/).

 ### What are Message Passing Neural Networks (MPNNs)?

 MPNNs are a class of machine learning models that operate on graphs, making them ideal for modeling protein structures as networks of interacting atoms or residues.
 They have recently enabled state-of-the-art performance in protein design tasks.

 ### What MPNN tools are currently included?
-- **ProteinMPNN**: The original MPNN tool that can couple amino acid sequences in different chains and is symmetry aware.
+- [**ProteinMPNN**](https://www.science.org/doi/10.1126/science.add2187): The original MPNN tool that can couple amino acid sequences in different chains and is symmetry aware.
 It can be used to design <span style='color:#F68A33'>monomers</span>, <span style='color:#F68A33'>cyclic oligomers</span>, <span style='color:#F68A33'>protein nanoparticles</span>, and <span style='color:#F68A33'>protein-protein interfaces</span>.
-- **LigandMPNN**: Extends the capabilities of ProteinMPNN to also be able to design protein sequences in the context of small molecules, nucleotides and metals.
+- [**LigandMPNN**](https://www.biorxiv.org/content/10.1101/2023.12.22.573103v1.full): Extends the capabilities of ProteinMPNN to also be able to design protein sequences in the context of small molecules, nucleotides and metals.
 This allows for the design of <span style='color:#F68A33'>small molecule binding proteins</span>, <span style='color:#F68A33'>sensors</span>, and <span style='color:#F68A33'>enzymes</span>.
-- **HyperMPNN**: Adds a new model to construct <span style='color:#F68A33'>highly thermostable proteins</span>.
+- [**HyperMPNN**](https://www.biorxiv.org/content/biorxiv/early/2024/12/01/2024.11.26.625397.full.pdf): Adds a new model to construct <span style='color:#F68A33'>highly thermostable proteins</span>.
 These proteins are incredibly useful for the creation of vaccines, protein nanoparticles for drug delivery, and industrial biocatalysts.
 - **Multistate Design**: Enables sequence design for multiple protein conformations at once, improving protein flexiblity and resulting in more realistic protein structures.

 ### Key Publications